Our research is editorially independent but we may earn a commission for purchases made through our links.

 Ireland is famous for its magnificent castles, some of which are century-old ruins, others dating from medieval times and transformed into luxurious hotels, along with the rare few authentic, medieval castles that offer the opportunity to feel as if you’ve been transported back in time.
 Not surprisingly, some of these castles have received countless reports of paranormal activity.

 If you’re the adventurous type with a fascination for the haunted, there are few better places to stay than Ross Castle.
-Note there are two Ross Castles in Ireland, one in Killarney and the other in the remote countryside of County Meath near Oldcastle.
+Note there are two Ross Castles in Ireland, one in Killarney and this one, which is situated on the shores of Lough Sheelin, County Meath near Oldcastle.
 It’s not easy to find, but once you do, you’ll be in for a real adventure.

 YOU'RE ALL SET!